jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-01-webassembly-graphics-with-sdl.md

 This infinite loop is a problem in the browser environment because control is never returned to the browser to render graphics.
 The app will appear to hang - and after some time the browser will notify the user that the page is stuck and offer to halt or close it

 Emscripten's solution is `emscripten_set_main_loop`.
-This *simulates* an infinite loop, but in actuality just calls the loop function (in our case `drawRandomPixels()`

-The JavaScript environment will call that function at a specified number of frames per second.
-After each call completes, control is returned to the browser for rendering and other housekeeping
+This *simulates* an infinite loop, but in actuality just calls the loop function - in our case `drawRandomPixels()` - at a specified number of frames per second.
+After each call completes, control is returned to the browser for rendering

 Find more info <a href="https://emscripten.org/docs/porting/emscripten-runtime-environment.html#browser-main-loop" target="_blank">here</a>.
 We'll explore this more in the next Lesson